-The Holly Park learning skills are at the root of all of our learning.
+The Holly Park learning skills are a part of all of our learning.

 The six learning skills are displayed in all of the classrooms.
 They are:

 The six learning skills help pupils understand how they learn in order to optimise their education academically and socially.

 You can see our Learning Skills poster here